7 Tips To Choose Your Battles and Fight For What Matters

 “Choose your battles wisely.
 After all, life isn’t measured by how many times you stood up to fight.
 It’s not winning battles that makes you happy, but it’s how many times you turned away and chose to look into a better direction.
 Life is too short to spend it on warring.
 Fight only the most, most, most important ones, let the rest go.” — C. JoyBell C.

-Choose your battles means being selective of the problems, arguments, and confrontations you get involved in, and instead saving your energy for the things that matter.
-This means rather than fight every single problem, you fight the most important battles and let go of the rest.
+Choose your battles means being choiceful of the problems, arguments, and confrontations you get involved in, and saving your energy for the things that matter.
+This means rather than confront every single disagreement, you fight the most important ones and let go of the rest.

 Why is it important to choose your battles?

-2. Every battle takes up time.
-Every problem you engage in takes up time and energy.
-Even if you win that battle, maybe your time could have been better spent elsewhere.
-Victory isn’t all that matters sometimes — making the best use of your time is.
+2. Every battle has a cost to it.
+These costs include time and the emotional drain of engaging in the conflict.
+Even if you win this battle, maybe your time and energy could have been better spent elsewhere.
+Victory isn’t all that matters sometimes — there are other factors to think about.

 3. We all have limited time on earth.
 Ultimately, the reason all these matter is that we have limited time on earth.
-You and I will die someday.
+You and I will die some day.
 When you look back at your life from your deathbed, what do you want to see?
-A life where you worried about every little thing and argued with everyone who stood in your way?
-Or a meaningful life well lived, where you spent your time only on the things that mattered, such as the people you love and things that help the world?
+A life where you argued with everyone who stood in your way?
+Or a meaningful life well lived, where you picked your battles and spent your energy only on the things and people that matter?

 7 Tips To Choose Your Battles (and Win Them)

-Choosing your battles often comes down to knowing when to pursue an issue and when to turn away.
-This means knowing how to properly assess the problem and decide if the pros outweigh the cons of pursuing the matter.
+Choosing your battles comes down to knowing when to take on a conflict and when to turn away.
+This means knowing how to assess the problem and evaluating the costs vs. benefits to decide whether to fight it.
 Here are my 7 tips to choose your battles and win them.

-When faced with a problem, you want to ask yourself:
+When you are presented with a conflict, ask yourself:

 2) Do a cost-benefit analysis

-1. Do the costs outweigh the benefits?
-If the answer is “yes,” it’s generally better to let go and move on.
+2. Do the costs outweigh the benefts?
+(If so, it’s generally better to let go and move on.)

-2. What are the odds of success?
-If the odds of success are very low, then it may be better to just move on as well.
+3. What are the odds of success?
+(If the odds of success are very low, it may be better to move on as well.)

 The reason is that even though the company is clearly at fault, there was little for me to gain in pursuing this further.
 Firstly, the company had already gone dark on me, which meant that any further attempts to pursue the matter would be difficult.
 Secondly, I didn’t want to burn bridges (or whatever was left) by going down the scorched-earth path.
 Thirdly, even if I had my way and the company reinstated marketing support, it would have increased my revenue by five percent at most.
 For me, it was easier to achieve this goal by launching a new product (that I would have full rights to), rather than trying to force a response out of this company.